indrani19/M2-EmbSys/Project/README.md

 - Useful to vehicles.
 - It can be implemented at house window for cleaning.
 -  A slight modification in t leads to a better cleaning system.
--  Prevents gliss shield or bars from getting corroded.
+-  Prevents glass shield or bars from getting corroded.